-[•] Put in place a new regulation targeting Last Mile Delivery, resulting in the use of low NO_x or cleaner engines and the deployment of increasing numbers of zero emission trucks primarily for class 3-7 last mile delivery trucks in California.
+Put in place a new regulation targeting Last Mile Delivery, resulting in the use of low NO_X or cleaner engines and the deployment of increasing numbers of zero emission trucks primarily for class 3-7 last mile delivery trucks in California.
 This measure assumes [zero emission vehicles] comprise 2.5 percent of new Class 3-7 truck sales in local fleets starting in 2020, increasing to 10 percent in 2025.

-[•] Innovative Clean Transit: Transition to a suite of innovative clean transit options.
+Innovative Clean Transit: Transition to a suite of innovative clean transit options.
 Assumed 20 percent of new urban buses purchased beginning in 2018 will be zero emission buses with the penetration of zero emission technology ramped up to 100 percent of new bus sales in 2030.

 24 The 2017 Scoping Plan aimed to reduce per capita vehicle miles traveled 25 percent below the 2005 level by 2035.
-Adjusted to 2030, this amounts to an 18 percent reduction below the 2017 level, our California model's start year.
-Therefore, the assumption of policy effectiveness at half the Scoping Plan level implies a reduction in per capita vehicle miles traveled of roughly 9 percent below the 2017 start year.
+To translate this policy goal for use in the California EPS, we modify the target to total miles traveled.
+In light of the present focus on 2030, we also adjust the target date from 2035 to 2030.
+This translation finds an approximately equal reduction in 2030 of 18 percent below the BAU Scenario value.
+Therefore, the assumption that policy is half as effective as intended implies a reduction in aggregate vehicle miles traveled of roughly 9 percent below the BAU Scenario.

-potential while delivering clear economic benefits that grow even stronger when considering broader social impacts.
-Current results from the California EPS also show sustainable community strategies to be attractive.
-Emission reductions are negative cost, saving many hundreds of dollars per ton-more than any other policy considered.
-And these results do not even consider the economic benefits from consumers wasting less time in traffic (a productivity drag) or the public health benefits associated with more active lifestyles.
+public health benefits associated with more active lifestyles.
 Further, walkable communities with good transit service are in high demand yet are undersupplied.
 Myriad market failures stop new development of this sort, so another unpriced benefit of sustainable community strategies is giving people the ability to choose these communities.